nori-dot-eco/atomic-markets/README.md

 There are multiple types of markets: cen

-- Selectable: a market where buyers and sellers can choose which NFT they want to purchase with their tokens.
+- Price Based: a market where buyers and sellers can choose which NFT they want to purchase with their tokens.

 - **WIP** _First-in-first-out (FIFO): a market where NFTs are bought and sold in a first-in-first-out queue (similar to a spot market).
 In this market, buyers do not get to choose which NFTs they are purchasing._